Amenability and weak containment for actions of locally compact groups on $C^*$-algebras: Regularity properties

 In the discrete case, the results on nuclearity and exactness are well known: see for example \cite{Brown:2008qy}*{Theorem 4.1.8}.
 The result on the WEP for discrete groups is proved in \cite{Bhattacharya:2013sj} with a different proof, and under the stronger assumption that the $G$-$C^*$-algebra $(A,\alpha)$ is unital and amenable in the sense of Brown and Ozawa \cite{Brown:2008qy}*{Definition 4.3.1}; this is what we call \emph{strong amenability} (see Definition~\ref{def-amenable (SA)}) and it is the same as topological amenability of the action on the spectrum of the centre $Z(A)$ in case $A$ is unital.

 We turn now to $G$-injective $C^*$-algebras.
 A $G$-$C^*$-algebra $A$ is \emph{injective} if for any commutative diagram

-where the solid arrows are equivariant $*$-homomorphisms and the vertical arrow is injective, the diagonal arrow can be filled in by an equivariant ccp map.
+where the solid horizontal arrow is an equivariant ccp map and the vertical arrow is an injective equivariant $*$-homomorphism, the diagonal arrow can be filled in by an equivariant ccp map.
 The following theorem generalizes work of Brodzki, Cave, and Li \cite{Brodzki-Cave-Li:Exactness} and of Mehrdad Kalantar and Matthew Kennedy \cite{Kalantar:2014sp}*{Theorem 1.1} characterizing exactness in terms of actions on injective $G$-$C^*$-algebras.
+We refer to Definition \ref{def-amenable (SA)} for the notion of a strongly amenable action.

 \begin{theorem} Let $G$ be a locally compact group.
 Then the following are equivalent: \begin{enumerate} \item $G$ is exact. \item Every $G$-injective $G$-$C^*$algebra $(A,\alpha)$ is strongly amenable. \item There exists a strongly amenable $G$-injective $G$-$C^*$-algebra $(A,\alpha)$. \end{enumerate} \end{theorem}